-Most Larkspur properties on lots greater than 2 acres in size utilize septic systems instead of municipal sewer systems.
+The vast majority of homes in Larkspur receive city water and sewer service from the Perry Park Water and Sanitation District.
+Compared to other areas of Colorado their prices are very reasonable and they supply excellent water quality.
+However, most Larkspur homes on lots larger than 2 acres utilize septic systems instead of municipal sewer systems.
 Today’s septic systems are engineered to provide years of trouble-free service with minimal maintenance.
-In fact, there are so few maintenance costs that we consider septic systems a cost savings by comparison to municipal sewer service
+In fact, there are so few maintenance costs that we consider septic systems a significant cost savings by comparison to municipal sewer service.

-Sewage from the house flows to the first compartment of the tank where bacterial decomposition occurs and materials that cannot be digested settle to the bottom as sludge or float to the top as scum.
+Sewage from the house flows to the first compartment of the tank where bacterial decomposition occurs and materials that cannot be digested settle to the bottom of the tank or floats to the top.
 The remaining liquid flows into the second compartment through a series of baffles, where additional bacterial breakdown occurs.